plp13/qman/README.md

   # mandb
 ```

-*Trying to open an HTTP or e-mail linkdoesn't seem to do anything*
+*Trying to open an HTTP or e-mail causes the program to terminate (or does
+nothing)*

 By default, `qman` uses `xdg-open` to open such links.
 On desktop Linux systems,
 this is sufficient to open them using the default browser / email client.
 On all